Theatre De Bligny Performance Professional performing arts purveyors

 O’Neill did not want his play to be published until 25 years from his death, but his widow insisted that Random House, to which the author deliver a sealed copy of it, complied with the fact that there are no legal reasons for them not to publish it.
 The rest is history, as Long Day’s Journey into Night has been recognized with multiple awards, including a Pulitzer for drama to Eugene O’Neill.

 We have written quite a few pieces on different theatrical genres, this time we decided to give you a more general, a broader perspective.
 In this text we are going to review some of the top theatrical genres of all times.
 We won’t get into too much detail though, just the basics.
 You’d be surprised to see how many things are related and to theatre and drama.
 Even areas you never would’ve guessed have anything to do with drama.
 For instance, online slots and online casinos in general include a lot of dramatic elements.
-Just check Secret Slots and you’ll see what we’re talking about.
-Anyways, let’s get into the actual genres now.

 Some Popular Genres